PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 ### Basics functions

 We will start with some basic function to warm up, let's write :
- - a query named `hello` that return the `string` "Hello World"
+ - a query named `hello` that returns the `string` "Hello World"
- - a query named `personalHello` that takes a `string` as parameter and return : "Hello " + the parameter
+ - a query named `personalHello` that takes a `string` as parameter and returns : "Hello " + the parameter
- - a mutation named `add` that takes two numbers as parameters and return the additive
+ - a mutation named `add` that takes two numbers as parameters and returns the additive

 First, you must modify the schema in `src/schema/schema.graphql` to define your query and mutation.